0jonjo/alljobs/README.md

 # Containers

-To use the containerized version, uncomment line 5 (url) and comment line 6 (port) in database.yml.
+To use the containerized version, uncomment line 5 (url) in database.yml.
 After that:

 ```shell
 docker compose up